Nagisaaaaaaaaa/CS100-2025-Spring-Recitations/r1/outline/recitation_overview_01.typ

 == 2. #emoji.warning Academic Integrity Policies (10 \~ 15 min)
 - What is our #text(red)[plagiarism policies]?
 Which behaviors are defined as plagiarism?
-- Some real world plagiarism cases.
+- Some real-world plagiarism cases.
-- AI tools (ChatGPT, Deepseek, Copilot...) and cheating.
+- About AI tools (ChatGPT, Deepseek, Copilot...) and cheating.

 == 3.
 Main Session (60 \~ 80 min)
 - Environment setups with TA assistance.
 - Material preparations and introduction to git usage.
 - Go through recitation slides with hands-on practice.
+- The free Q&A session.

 == 4.
 Bonus Application (15 \~ 20 min)
-- Basic bash usage and the [>] operator #emoji.face.happy
+- #emoji.face.happy Basic bash usage and the [>] operator.
-- Let's paint a picture using #text(font:"Segoe UI", fill:blue)[printf] #emoji.face.heart
+- #emoji.face.heart Let's paint a picture using #text(font:"Segoe UI", fill:blue)[printf].

 ~